 Another significant slice of the NSW public works bureaucracy is to be gutted.
 The public works bureaucracy will be turned into “a buyer of services rather than provider of them”.

-This practice has been going on for third years now and it’s been a procedural, financial and outcomes disaster.
+This practice has been going on for three years now and it’s been a procedural, financial and outcomes disaster.
 Does Perrottet read nothing?
 Moreover, why is public works under a finance portfolio in the first place?

 Of particular relevance is the 40 strong cohort of stonemasons, roofers and scaffolders who repair heritage public buildings.